Skip to content

 The history of tulips

-Almost half of the 120 known tulip species are native to central Asia, where they thrive in the extremes of baking hot summers and harsh, cold winters.
-The small, often bright red blooms were a potent emblem for nomadic people and a welcome sign of spring.
+Almost half of the 120 known tulip species are native to central Asia, as they thrive in extreme hot summers and harsh, cold winters.
+Tulips were a powerful emblem for nomadic people and a welcome sign of spring.

-There’s no precise record of when the first tulip left Asia but the scarcity and beauty of this flower led to a huge desire for tulips in Europe in the 17th century, particularly in France and most famously in Holland.
+There’s no record of when the first tulip left Asia, but its scarcity and beauty led to a huge desire for tulips in 17th-century Europe, particularly in France and most famously, Holland.

-A large part of the fascination with tulips was down to the way they sometimes magically transformed from a single-coloured flower one season to being exquisitely flamed with contrasting colours the next.
+A large part of the fascination with tulips was down to the way they could sometimes transform from a single-coloured to flamed flower contrasting colours in the next season.

-In the early 17th century, artists from the Low Countries (The Netherlands, Belgium, and Luxembourg) were among the first to produce paintings that exclusively depicted flowers.
-These sumptuous images provide a visual record of the most desirable tulips of the period.
+In the early 17th century, artists from the European region known as the Low Countries (The Netherlands, Belgium, and Luxembourg) were among the first to produce paintings that exclusively portrayed flowers.
+These paintings provide a visual record of the most desirable tulips of the period.

 Boom and bust

-Tulipomania reached a climax in Holland in January 1637 when the most sought-after tulips were commanding thousands of guilders per bulb and the price for a single ‘Semper Augustus’ – the most prized of all – reached 10,000 guilders.
-This was enough to buy a magnificent house and trappings in the most desirable district of Amsterdam.
+'Tulipmania' reached its peak in Holland in January 1637, when the most sought-after tulips cost thousands of guilders per bulb and the price for a single 'Semper Augustus' – the most prized variety of all – reached 10,000 guilders.
+This was enough to buy a house and trappings in the most desirable district of Amsterdam.

-The gamble of acquiring a bulb, in anticipation of it flowering with the desired ‘break’ in colour, added to its allure.
-Unfortunately, the breaking was caused by a virus, not discovered until the 1930s, which also weakened and eventually killed the bulbs, making them an even riskier purchase.
+The gamble of acquiring a bulb, in anticipation of it flowering with the desired break in colour, added to its allure.
+Unfortunately, the breaking was caused by a virus which wasn't discovered until the 1930s.
+It weakened and eventually killed the bulbs, making them an even riskier purchase.

-Prices escalated to unsustainable levels and tulipomania collapsed in a matter of months.
-Suddenly bulbs were fetching a tiny fraction of their old value and many people were left in financial ruin.
+Prices escalated to unsustainable levels, leading 'tulipmania' to collapse in a matter of months.
+The bulbs lost their value and many people were left in financial difficulty.

 The rise of the florist

-As gardening tastes changed towards natural-looking landscapes in the 18th century, tulip cultivation in Britain was adopted by growers known as ‘florists’.
-Unlike the current meaning of the word, these florists cultivated a particular flower for its decorative qualities.
+As gardening tastes changed and moved towards more natural-looking landscapes in the 18th century, tulip cultivation in Britain was adopted by growers known as ‘florists’.
+Unlike the modern meaning of the word, these florists cultivated a particular flower for its decorative qualities.

-They grew tulips from seed, taking up to seven years to produce a flowering bulb.
-These English tulips were classed by their colours: bybloemens (shades of purple and violet on white), bizarres (mahogany, scarlet or brown on yellow) and roses (various shades of red on cream).
+These tulips were grown from seed and took up to seven years to produce a flowering bulb.
+English tulips were classed by their colours: 'Bybloemens' in shades of purple and violet on white; 'Bizarres' in mahogany, scarlet or brown on yellow; and 'Roses' in various shades of red on cream.
 A tulip known as a ‘breeder’ was one of a uniform colour, yet to break into the sought-after flame and feather patterns.

 Tulip groups